How long does it take to build a new B2B website?

 Building a new site is about more than creating a new, prettier version of your current site - you need to consider who your site is for, what it’s trying to achieve, and the user journey that you have in mind for site visitors.
 This all sounds time-consuming - and it is!
 This blog should help you fully understand the time that you need in order to launch a new site, and the best way to get started with your project.

 How long does it usually take?

-It’s painful, but it’s true - usually, a complete website redesign project takes around 4 - 6 months to get right.
+It’s painful, but it’s true - usually, a complete website design process (or re-design process) takes around 4 - 6 months to get right.
 With the planning stages, then the design and build stages, not to mention all of the technical work included, you’re looking at a large chunk of your day being taken up, every day, every week, for around half a year.
 This can easily stretch out much longer, too, as most website projects are plagued by missed deadlines, creative differences, and conflicting opinions, which leads to further hold ups.

 In traditional website design, you created all of your pages at once, then put the entire website live, with a complete new launch and rework of all of your existing content, if not an entirely new content plan.
 If you don’t have an internal development team, then getting pages actually built can be time consuming - especially if you’re building 30+ for one launch.
 In addition to this, you need to think about video requirements, photoshoots for site images… before you know it, your website project is more time-consuming (and costly) than you anticipated.

 Is there a faster way?